vszakats/hb/.github/ISSUE_TEMPLATE.md

 In case of enquires, questions, usage issues and general or feature specific discussion, please use available public forums.
 Popular ones are listed in the [README](../README.md#external-links).

 Please consider creating a [Pull Request](https://github.com/vszakats/harbour-core/pulls) to address any problem found.
-This is in particular welcome or even expected for issues falling outside the focus of this fork, f.e. any C compiler except mingw/gcc/clang or regarding certain, non-priority components (f.e.
+This is in particular welcome or even expected for issues falling outside the focus of this fork, f.e. any C compiler except mingw/gcc/clang or regarding certain, non-priority or deprecated components (f.e.
 Windows CE, hbtip, gtwvg/gtwvw, xhb) and feature requests in general.